Styles & Types of Photography

 Advertising photography is a commercial venture where images are used for advertising purposes.

-These photos might be used in magazines, newspapers, posters, billboards and also product catalogues like the one you get each week from your grocery store.
+These photos might be used in magazines, newspapers, posters, billboards, books and also product catalogues like the one you get each week from your grocery store.

 Generally speaking, this genre is more focused on the brand than individual products.